ctfree/essence/AnomalyDetection/python/README.md

 AnomalyDetection python
 =======================

-For more about this project, see the [parent doc](https://github.com/twongCMU/AnomalyDetection)
+For more about Anomaly Detection, see the [parent doc](https://github.com/dpinney/essence/AnomalyDetection)

 As of this writing, this code is tested internally under both supervised and unsupervised learning.
 It has also been run against an existing